South AmericaSurfing Destinations

 Summary

-In the northern Peruvian desert, a bit more than 50 miles away from Trujillo, stands nothing less than the longest wave in the world.
-Chicama’s reputation is uncontested and it attracts surfers from around the world ever since it was discovered a few decades ago.
+Welcome to Chicama, home of the longest wave in the world.
+In the northern Peruvian desert, a bit more than 50 miles away from Trujillo, is the small surf town of Chicama.
+Its reputation is uncontested and attracts surfers from around the world ever since it was discovered a few decades ago.

 This gentle wave is very accessible even for beginners as it never really gets too heavy.
 It stays a long, smooth peeling wave that’s very pleasant to ride.
 There are a few sections that only connect on bigger swells but even when they don’t, the rides remain very long.